mong0520/docker_l1jtw76_server/README.md

 [Host]
-1. Create a new database 'l1jdb' and import data
+1. Create a new database 'l1jdb' and import data, existing tables and database 'l1jdb' will be dropped
 > mysql -u root -p < db/l1jdb.sql

 2. Build dockerfile